-The PERF Hybrid Plan retirement benefit consists of the sum of a defined pension benefit provided by employer contributions plus the amount credited to the employee's ASA.
+The PERF Hybrid Plan retirement benefit consists of the sum of a defined pension benefit provided by employer contributions plus the amount credited to the employee's DC account.
 Retirement benefits vest after ten years of creditable service.
 The vesting period is eight years for certain elected officials.
-Employees are immediately vested in their annuity savings account.
-At retirement, an employee may choose to receive a lump-sum payment of the amount credited to the employee's ASA, receive the amount as an annuity or leave the contributions invested with INPRS.
+Employees are immediately vested in their DC account.
+At retirement, an employee may choose to receive a lump-sum payment of the amount credited to the employee's DC account, receive the amount as an annuity, rollover the amount to another eligible retirement plan, or leave the contributions invested with INPRS.

-Vested employees leaving a covered position, who wait 30 days after termination, may withdraw their ASA and will not forfeit creditable service or a full retirement benefit.
-However, if an employee is eligible for a full retirement at the time of the withdrawal request, he/she will have to begin drawing his/her pension benefit in order to withdraw the ASA.
+Vested employees leaving a covered position, who wait 30 days after termination, may withdraw their DC account and will not forfeit creditable service or a full retirement benefit.
+However, if an employee is eligible for a full retirement at the time of the withdrawal request, he/she will have to begin drawing his/her pension benefit in order to withdraw the DC account.
 A non-vested employee who terminates employment prior to retirement may withdraw his/ her ASA after 30 days, but by doing so, forfeits his/her creditable service.
 An employee who returns to covered service and works no less than six (6) months in a covered position may reclaim his/her forfeited creditable service.

-An employee who has reached: (1) age 65 and has at least 10 years of creditable service; (2) age 60 and has at least 15 years of creditable service; or (3) at least age 55 and whose age plus number of years of creditable service is at least 85 is eligible for normal retirement and, as such, is entitled to 100 percent of the pension benefit component.
-This annual pension benefit is equal to 1.10 percent times the average annual compensation times the number of years of creditable service.
-The average annual compensation in this calculation uses the 20 calendar quarters of creditable service in which the employee's annual compensation was the highest.
+An employee who has reached: (1) age 65 and has at least 10 years of creditable service; (2) age 60 and has at least 15 years of creditable service; or (3) at least age 55 and whose age plus number of years of creditable service is at least 85 is eligible for normal retirement and, as such, is entitled to 100% of the pension benefit component.
+This annual pension benefit is equal to 1.10% times the average annual compensation times the number of years of creditable service.
+The average annual compensation uses the 20 calendar quarters of creditable service in which the employee's annual compensation was the highest.
 All 20 calendar quarters do not have to be continuous, but they must be in groups of four consecutive calendar quarters.
 The same calendar quarter may not be included in two different groups.
-Employee contributions paid by the employer on behalf of the employee and severance pay up to \$2,000 are included as part of the employee's salary.
+Employee contributions paid by the employee's salary.